-For LUSAS version: 18.0

 For software product(s): Any Plus version.
 With product option(s): Nonlinear.

 Files.
 The geometry of the notch is the same as that defined for the linear model.
 It may be recovered by one of two methods; either by loading the previously created model file, or by creating the initial model from a supplied file as described below.